-7. He comes from showjumping’s most famous family and his father Ian — brother of John, Michael and Steven — rode ponies, but gave up to become a farmer.
-William’s brothers George and James, and his cousins Louise, Robert, Joanne, Ellen, Joe, Tom and Donald all compete internationally.
+8. He comes from showjumping’s most famous family and his father Ian — brother of John, Michael and Steven — rode ponies, but instead went on to become a farmer.
+William’s brothers James and George are also both showjumpers.

 Watch the 25-year-old ride Fandango to victory in the fifth round of the Longines FEI World Cup jumping series

 The latest member of the Whitaker family to make his Olympia debut cleared 2.16m on Haddon House Leonardo to win